AdaCore/spark2014/lrm/source/introduction.rst

 #. **Do I need to classify these general requirements?
 Would be useful.**

 #.
-When specifying program behvaiour in terms of a relation or a set, it shall be
+When specifying program behaviour in terms of a relation or a set, it shall be
    possible to explicitly provide a null relation or an empty set.
    *Rationale: to explicitly identify programs that - for example - do not reference global data.
-This is especially needed in the presence of retrospective mode, where absence of a specification does not mean presence of a null specification.*
+This is especially needed in the presence of retrospective mode, where absence of a specification cannot mean presence of a null specification.*

 #.
 It shall be possible to designate - both visible and hidden - state items that are Volatile
    and for each to give a mode of either in or out.